awenny/mydocs/docs/source/time_lapse.rst

 shell script.

 What needs to be done in two steps.
-Apparently, ``ffmpeg`` cannot process the timelapse video directly from normal speed videos.
+Apparently, ``ffmpeg`` cannot process the time lapse video directly from normal speed videos.
 That's why you need to steps until final result:

 #.
 Create stills (as images) on a regular basis
 #.
-Combine these stills as one timelapse video file
+Combine these stills as one time lapse video file

-It also helps, if you have more than one input video to process into one timelapse video (aka concatenate them into one).
+It also helps, if you have more than one input video to process into one time lapse video (aka concatenate them into one).

 Details
 =======

 The script expects one or more folders in the current folder.
-One folder will be combined into one timelapse video.
+One folder will be combined into one time lapse video.
 Every folder must contain at least one video file.
 Multiple levels of folders are not supported.

 For every folder, a temporary folder will be created to receive all the images.
-If the temporary folder already exists, it will take it and directly generate the final timelapse video.
+If the temporary folder already exists, it will take it and directly generate the final time lapse video.

-If the final timelapse video exists, this input folder will be skipped.
+If the final time lapse video exists, this input folder will be skipped.

 Commands
 ========